bendrucker/mode-embed-url/readme.md

 *Required*
 Type: `number`

-The duration for which that the embed URL will be usable.
+The maximum allowed query age before a report will be re-run (in seconds).

 ###### params